JerryI/wljs-docs/docs/frontend/Overview.md

 ---
 sidebar_position: 2
 ---
 The whole notebook interface is made using plain Javascript, HTML powered by a [Wolfram WebServer](https://github.com/KirillBelovTest/HTTPHandler)  and [WLX](https://jerryi.github.io/wlx-docs/) running locally on a Wolfram Kernel.
-It means you can work remotely by running a server anywhere you want.
+It means you can work remotely by running a server anywhere you want (see how at [instruction](frontend/instruction.md)).

 Some calculations are performed partially by your browser, you can have a control over it, [if you want](frontend/Dynamics.md) .
 All UI elements, cells operations are written in Javascript and Wolfram Language and performed by WLJS Interpreter